vishal-1344/Error-360-/README.md

 **Error-360 is a framework for anticipatory error handling that monitors the geometric stability of internal state trajectories during inference.**

 We introduce **Latent Proprioception**: the capacity for a model to sense instability in its own trajectory through the latent/activation space.
-By monitoring the kinematics of this path—specifically the angular acceleration ($\dot{\omega}$) or "jerk"—we detect geometric precursors to output degradation *before* quality collapse occurs.
+By monitoring the kinematics of this path, specifically the angular acceleration ($\dot{\omega}$) or "jerk", we detect geometric precursors to output degradation *before* quality collapse occurs.

 ### The Value Proposition